openstack/openstack-manuals/doc/common/glossary.rst

       A list of URL and port number endpoints that indicate where a service, such as Object Storage, Compute, Identity, and so on, can be accessed.

+   enterprise cloud computing

+       A computing environment residing behind a firewall that delivers software, infrastructure and platform services to an enterprise.

    entity